D Flat Six Pentatonic Mandolin Scale

 Flat Six Pentatonic is the Melodic minor-derived pentatonic.
 View D Melodic minor scale

 The D Flat Six Pentatonic scale contains 5 notes (D, E, F#, A, Bb).
-Use the interactive fretboard above to explore this scale on Mandolin with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each shape and pattern on Mandolin with different tunings and fret ranges.
+Practice ascending and descending from the root note to learn the sound of this scale.

 CAGED Positions & Patterns for D Flat Six Pentatonic